Hippocampome-Org/hco_dev_docs/docs/new_types/adding_on-hold_types.md

 * create all packet images.
 * somehow make sure on-hold types don't appear with regular types on the site.

   Note: usually db->json would need to be done so if that conversion never happens possibly they won't show up.
+After discussing this with Giorgio, an idea that could help is to see if David knows where scripts/code are that convert content from the db->json.
+This could provide better insights into how the process works, so that unwanted propagations of on-hold types to the main site can be avoided.
 * create new neuron pages specifically with the on-hold descriptions.